 The importance of making mistakes

 In my 20s I had two jobs that shaped the rest of my career.
 My supervisors had very different attitudes about making mistakes.
 The first was quick to point out my mistakes, gleefully seeking out every detail.
 The second expected me to make mistakes, encouraging me to try new things and learn from the experience.
+Even failure can be valuable if you learn from it.
 Here’s what I learned from both of them.

 Paying for university